Understand your company's position and learn more about the options available

 The team are available now - 0800 644 6080

 The general meeting of shareholders and Decision Date of Creditors will usually take place on the same day.
 In order for the company to enter liquidation at least 75% of shareholders must resolve to wind the Company up.

-There is no longer a requirement to hold a physical creditors’ meeting, unless requested by at least 10% of creditors in value, 10% of creditors in number, or 10 creditors.
-In the absence of any such requests, the Liquidation commences at 23:59 on the Decision Date, with the appointment of the liquidators being deemed approved.
+The Liquidation commences at 23:59 on the Decision Date, with the appointment of the liquidators being deemed approved.
 This can be conducted remotely with the director(s), which removes an element of stress from the process.

 During the liquidation of the company the Insolvency Practitioner will continue to liaise with creditors, resolve any issues related to creditor claims, and take the appropriate actions necessary to realise the company assets so that the proceeds can be used to distribute to outstanding creditors.